Subscriber OnlyPeople

 Musk filed for divorce in 2008, texting Wilson six weeks later to say he was engaged to the British actor Talulah Riley.
 Musk and Riley married, divorced, remarried, then redivorced.

-After a brief spell dating Amber Heard, Musk bonded with Canadian musician Claire Boucher, better known as Grimes, over an obscure artificial intelligence pun, that Musk discovered Grimes had made first.
-The couple, who posed for Met Gala cameras in 2018, have two children, a boy called X – originally named X AE A-12 – and a girl nicknamed Y. But the relationship turned "fluid" last year, and Grimes tweeted in March that they had broken up.
+After a brief spell dating Amber Heard, Musk bonded with Canadian musician Claire Boucher, better known as Grimes, over an obscure artificial intelligence pun, which Musk discovered Grimes had made first.
+The couple, who posed for Met Gala cameras in 2018, have two children, a boy called X – originally named X AE A-12 – and a girl nicknamed Y. But the relationship turned “fluid” last year, and Grimes tweeted in March that they had broken up.

 Even by the standards of billionaires, it has been a whirlwind few months for Musk.
 Despite the $1 billion termination fee it would incur, his mercurial nature combined with the high-stakes finance involved mean it would not be surprising if his purchase of Twitter was to collapse in an emoji-riddled heap of recrimination.